 Where Do You Stop Between Monument Valley and Grand Canyon?

-Monument Valley and the Grand Canyon are two of the most iconic attractions in the American Southwest, but there's also plenty to see between them.
+Monument Valley and the Grand Canyon are two of the most iconic attractions in the American Southwest.
+Both have breathtaking landscapes with soaring cliffs and unique rock formations.
+There's plenty to see within these attractions, but what about between them?

 Church Rock